Top five easy-to-use cordless phones

-This house phone is simple to use and incredibly affordable.
+Calls are particularly clear, so you won't have trouble hearing the voice at the other end of the line.
 The ring volume is strident so you won’t miss a call, and it comes with a detailed manual, a large screen with a good contrast and easy-to-follow voice instructions to assist with setting it up.
-It makes clear calls and there’s a 'one-touch' call-blocking button to end a call and add the number to your blocked list.
+It also has a 'one-touch' call-blocking button to end a call and add the number to your blocked list.

 Pricing, recommendations and test scores correct as of August 2018.